web-platform-tests/rfcs/README.md

      extended to ensure that all participants have time to consider it.
    - When no new information is forthcoming, a decision should be made within 1 additional week.
+   - The decision can be to defer the issue until a later time.
+In this case, a new RFC should be sent when revisiting the issue.
-   - As a last resort, the core team may decide using a &geq;2/3 majority vote.
+   - If necessary, the core team may decide using a &geq;2/3 majority vote.
- - Close the RFC issue when it has been implemented.
+ - Close the RFC issue when a decision has been made.